-Once a creditor has a judgment against you, it can have a court officer go to your bank and freeze the money in your accounts.
+Once a creditor has a judgment against you, there are several tools at their disposal to collect on it.
+One of them is a bank levy, where a court officer goes to your bank and requires them to freeze all funds in your accounts up to the full amount of that judgment.
 There is no requirement to give you advance notice, so a bank levy can be a very nasty surprise!

 Want to Find Out How to Get Some (or All) of Your Money Out of the Levy?
 Then download my FREE NJ Bank Levy Survival Kit NOW

 If the balance is more than the amount owed, then there are some funds still available.
-Unfortunately, if the balance is less than the amount owed, all of the money is frozen, in addition to any moneys deposited after the levy hits (including directly deposited salary).
+Unfortunately, if the balance is less than the amount owed, all of the money is frozen.
 This can cause checks to bounce, such as that mortgage or car payment, and hamper the use of a debit card.